 Recommendation 2:

-The RAPWG recommends the GNSO pass this issue over to the CCNSO for research, investigation and to develop policy about this issue.
+The RAPWG recommends the GNSO pass this issue over to the CCNSO for research, investigation and to develop policy about this issue potential remedial action.

 The WG realizes that this issue appears to predominately exist within Country-Code top level domains and thus out of scope for the GNSO.
 The GNSO is to follow protocol for inter-Supporting Organization transfer of issue requests.